buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcTessellatedFaceSet.md

 ### Coordinates
 An ordered list of Cartesian points used by the coordinate index defined at the subtypes of _IfcTessellatedFaceSet_.

+### Closed
+Indication whether the _IfcTessellatedFaceSet_ is a closed shell (TRUE) or an open shell (FALSE).
+If omitted no such information can be asserted.

 ### Dim
 The space dimensionality of this geometric representation item, it is always 3.